Margaret Cote

-Margaret R. Cote (also Margaret R. Cote-Lerat, August 2, 1950 – March 31, 2021), was a Saulteaux-Canadian educator, author, linguist, and historian.
-She is best known for her work concerning the preservation of Saulteaux language and culture, as well as being the first teacher in Saskatchewan to teach a First Nations language in a public school.
-According to Saskatchewan First Nations: Lives Past and Present, Cote "was the first person to teach a First Nations language in a public school".
+Margaret R. Cote (also Margaret R. Cote-Lerat, August 2, 1950 – March 31, 2021), was a Canadian educator, author, linguist, and historian.
+A Saulteaux, she is best known for her work concerning the preservation of Western Ojibwe language and culture, as well as being the first teacher in Saskatchewan to teach a First Nations language in a public school.

 Early life and education

 Cote was born August 2, 1950, on the Cote First Nation, Saskatchewan, where she was raised.
 She was one of four children of John F. and Madelaine M. Cote.
 She grew up surrounded by Saulteaux culture and spoke the Saulteaux language until she began attending the Canadian Indian residential school system.
 Cote attended the Cote Day School and then the Fort Pelly Residential School (St. Philip's Residential School), where she attended grades one through eight.
 She attended Kamsack Junior High School for grade nine, she then attended the Qu'Appelle Indian Residential School (Lebret Indian Residential School) for grade ten.
 She finished her final two years through a vocational upgrading program by the Cote First Nation.

 Cote acquired a Bachelor of Education at Brandon University in 1980.
 During her time at Brandon University, she attended Saulteaux language courses and worked as a language lab assistant and tutor.
 In 1990, Cote graduated from the Saskatchewan Indian Federated College with a degree in linguistics with distinction.
 She was one of the first three to do so, alongside Solomon Ratt and Billy-Joe Laboucan.